 On the Greek island of Santorini, our shot at romance was while having a sunset dinner on the patio of an acclaimed restaurant overlooking the caldera at sunset, in a country known for having some of the best food in the world.
 The caldera is a volcanic cauldron that was created by an explosion thousands of years ago.
 Hotels overlooking its beauty charge premium fees and fine dining restaurants offer prime patio seating with a perfect view of it.

-Assyrtico Wine Restaurant is one of these restaurants with a stunning view, and was also the perfect place to attempt a romantic dinner overlooking the Santorini caldera.
+Assyrtico Wine Restaurant is one of these restaurants with a stunning view, delicious Greek food and was also the perfect place to attempt a romantic dinner overlooking the Santorini caldera.

 Assytico is located right on the pedestrian caldera walkway in Fira and we arrived about an hour before sunset to partake in a special degustation dinner, pairing their excellent cuisine with the fine wines that Santorini is known for.